 Otago/Southland Area Office - for applications from Otago, Southland.

-Find out about the grants made during 2016-17 from the National Heritage Preservation Incentive Fund.
+Find out about the grants made each year (from 2016) from the National Heritage Preservation Incentive Fund.

 Larnach Castle is a real jewel in the crown of Dunedin’s and New Zealand’s heritage.
 Its rich history as the former home of prominent merchant, banker, landowner and politician William Larnach has been impressively added to as a tourist attraction, event and accommodation venue, fine dining experience and spectacular garden enjoyed by thousands each year.